Terms and Conditions

 (2) These General Business Terms and Conditions apply to all orders of goods by a customer (hereinafter, the “Customer”).

 (3) Offers of goods in the online store for business customers are directed exclusively at entrepreneurs within the meaning of section 14 of the German Civil Code (Bürgerliches Gesetzbuch, BGB).
-In placing its order, the Customer warrants that it is doing so solely in its capacity as entrepreneur, particularly as a natural or legal person or as a partnership, and that in concluding the transaction, it is acting in exercise of its commercial or self-employed business.
+In placing its order, the Customer warrants that it is doing so solely in its capacity as entrepreneur, particularly as a natural person or legal entity or as a partnership, and that in concluding the transaction, it is acting in exercise of its commercial or self-employed business.
+Neuland is entitled to demand corresponding proof.

 In addition, the special arrangements in Section 9 apply to orders placed by entrepreneurs in the online store for business customers.